2 easy ways to use Downpay's new Shopify Flow integration to manage partial payments on Shopify

 Can I use this Shopify Flow workflow for draft orders?

 Have more questions about Shopify deposit orders, partial payment or the Downpay Shopify Flow integration?
-Speak with us over chat of email!
+Speak with us over chat or email!